ArchipelagoMW/Archipelago/docs/world api.md

 and check whether they **became locked**.

 There are a multitude of other ways you can optimise LogicMixin.
-Some games use a `mygame_state_is_stale` variable that they simply initialize as True, and set to True in collect/remove.
+Some games use a `mygame_state_is_stale` variable that they simply set to True in collect/remove and `init_mixin`.
 The calls to the actual recalculating functions are then moved to the start of the relevant access rules like this:

 ```python